r-poloni/exabase/README.md

 <br/>

 **Molecular:** this table contains my collection of molecular samples, and the specimens from other collections, where each specimen has a unique code and is stored separately.
-Here, all fields can be repeated except for the specimen identifier (collection_id)
+Here, all fields can be repeated except for the specimen identifier (collection_id).
 For this table, the only thing I indicate is where the specimen is in the collection, how it is preserved, etc. but I don’t include data on locality, collection date and so on.
 Since the specimens in my collection are also a source of data on the distribution, phenology and biology of the species, they are also included in the ‘Records’ table.
 In the ‘Records’ table, obviously, a row will be a series of specimens taken on the same day, by the same person, etc., while in the ‘Collection’ table each specimen has a separate row.
 These two tables are linked by the ‘linking_id’ field, which, for each row in the “Collection” table, points to a row in the ‘Records’ table.
 In the example below, you can see that the linking_id is the same; in fact, both specimens point to the same row in the ‘Records’ table, which means that they are both specimens taken on the same day by me in the same locality.
 | collection_id | linking_id | preservation |
 | ------------- | ---------- | ------------ |